LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

     Now the landlord of the room is your 1st Ether Address.
 (The one with 99.99 test ether in wallet.)

-4. change the `Account Address` from the dropdown menu.
+4. Change the `Account Address` from the dropdown menu.
 (Choose anyone except the one with 99.99 ether)

 <img height="300px" alt="Change Address" src="img4.png">